sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Extended conditional commands
+Short desc    : Extended conditional commands
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package extends the ifthen package by implementing new
+Descript     : This package extends the ifthen package by implementing new
              : commands to go within the first argument of \ifthenelse: to
              : test whether a string is void or not, if a command is defined
              : or equivalent to another.
 The package also enables use of